Robert Leahy Fair: Cold War

 a Time magazine article noted, "Lieut.
 General Robert L. Fair is headed for a more prosaic destination, however, and defenders of a tough, no nonsense, old-style Army are dismayed.
 As of next week Fair, 52, will retire for 'personal reasons' – the most important being that he and his commanding officer hated each other's guts."
-General George S. Blanchard served as the USAREUR Commander from 1975-1979.
+General George S. Blanchard served as the USAREUR Commander from 1975 to 1979.
 In fact there is no evidence that either general did not respect the other.
 Truth of the matter, Gen Fair was most concerned about troop readiness and Gen Blanchard was concerned about his obligations to Congress.
 Both Generals were dedicated to service to the US Army.
 Gen Blanchard sent Gen Fair a back channel message advising him to return monies he had transferred from construction to training back to construction.
 Gen Fair did not do so.
 These funds were regulated by US Congress.
 Lieutenant General (later General) Donn A. Starry assumed command of V Corps on February 16, 1976.